ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Nesting of EATs is allowed and defined in {{Nested-Token}}.
 This nesting includes nesting of a token that is a different format than the enclosing token.
-The definition of Nested-Token makes use of the CDDL defined in this section.
+The definition of Nested-Token references the CDDL defined in this section.
-When new token formats are defined, there means for identification as a nested token MUST also be defined.
+When new token formats are defined, the means for identification in a nested token MUST also be defined.

 ~~~~CDDL
 {::include cddl/eat-cbor.cddl}